mvcds/my-library/summaries/scrum-the-art-of-doing-twice-the-work-in-half-of-the-time/9 - Multifunctional Teams.md

-The teams were multifunctional.
+The [[team|teams]] were multifunctional.
 They had autonomy.
 They were invested with authority to make their own decisions.
 And shared a transcendent objective.

 They seek something bigger than themselves